Skip to content

 | Gardening

-One gorgeous day last Fall, my youngest daughter Jasmine and I took a trip an hour south to Farmville for an open house at a large, diversified farm.
-There were pastured chickens, a petting zoo, people demonstrating spinning and weaving, musicians, dancers, food, and reps from different farms and farming interest groups, sharing their knowledge […]
+I had no plan to be farming flowers in Virginia early in 2007.
+However, on a gorgeous day last Fall, my youngest daughter and I took a trip an hour south to Farmville.
+This was for an open house at a large, diversified farm.
+There were pastured chickens, a petting zoo, spinning and weaving demos, […]

 Read More »